|Best All-Around Survival Knife||Morakniv Garberg||Check Price||

 - 1095 steel

 Morakniv has a reputation for building high-quality knives at a very reasonable price.
 They offer many models, but the Companion series offers the most versatility.
 The Morakniv Companion is available in both easy-to-sharpen carbon steel and rust-resistant stainless steel.
 A knife’s grip is just as critical as the blade, and the Companion’s grip is comfortable when using many grip techniques and won’t leave your hand blistered after hours of carving.
 It features a scandi grind that excels at wood carving, but is also works well for tasks like processing game.
-Typically, a knife of this quality would run at least $100.
+Typically, a survival knife of this quality would run at least $100.
 But, the Companion is so reasonably priced that you won’t be reluctant to use it, and you could even buy several of them for the price of many other knives on the market.

 Best Stainless Steel Survival Knife: Helle Utvaer